microprediction/rediz/README_REDIZ.md

      rdz.set(name='air-pressure-features.json',write_keys=my_secret_key,values=[99.1,1237.1,123.2,25.5])

 will not trigger prediction.
 In conjunction with link() this is one way to provide relevant data that is not a primary prediction target pe se.
+At time of writing the client library microprediction does not support this, only scalar setting.

 #### Providing data for joint (multi-dimensional) prediction

-At www.microprediction.com the copula API provides some advanced functionality.
-This is implemented in rediz with mset()
+At www.microprediction.org the copula API provides some advanced functionality.
+This is implemented in rediz with cset()

      names  = [ 'airp-06820.json', 'airp-06821.json', 'airp-06821.json' ]
      values = [ 26.2, 33.4, 44.1 ]
      write_keys = [ write_key for _ in names ]
      budgets = [ 100, 100, 100 ]
-     rdz.mset(names=names,values=values, budgets=budgets, write_keys=write_keys)
+     rdz.cset(names=names,values=values, budgets=budgets, write_keys=write_keys)

+There is also a cset method in the microprediction client

-This initiates prediction of each of the three variables.
-However it also creates derived (implied) predictions
+A cset call initiates derived (implied) predictions

 - Prediction of implied percentiles
 - Prediction of two and three dimensional implied Copulas